chrisgrieser/nvim-genghis/README.md

 use "chrisgrieser/nvim-ghengis"
 ```

 `ghengis` requires no `.setup()` function.
-Just create keybindings for the commands you want to use.
+Just create keybindings for the commands you want to use:

 ```lua
 local ghengis = require("ghengis")